shankze/shankze.github.io/_pages/portfolio.md

     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--inverse"
+feature_row2:
   - image_path: "/images/box3.jpg"
     title: "Placeholder 3"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: "/images/box3.jpg"
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."

 ---
 {% include feature_row %}
+{% include feature_row2 %}